debian-pi/raspbian-ua-netinst/README.md

  - DHCP and static ip configuration (DHCP is the default)
  - always installs the latest version of Raspbian
  - configurable default settings
- - extra configuration over HTTP possible - gives unlimited flexibility
+ - extra configuration over HTTP(S) possible - gives unlimited flexibility
- - installation takes about **15 minutes** with fast Internet from power on to sshd running
+ - installation takes about **15 minutes** with fast internet/SDcard/USB device from power on to sshd running
  - can fit on 512MB SD card, but 1GB is more reasonable
  - default install includes fake-hwclock to save time on shutdown
  - default install includes NTP to keep time